What is the MOST Important Fitness Trait for Firefighters, EMTs and Medics? The answer is not that simple...

 I am on a mission to help 100,000 firefighters, EMTs and medics improve their fitness and change the fitness culture of the fire service.

-Please take advantage of this program and let me know how I can help you and your crew GET Fire Rescue Fit!
+Let me know how I can help you and your crew GET Fire Rescue Fit!

 Stay safe and #GETFRF,